-It is expected that once any confidentiality period is over, the photographer and agency can use the image for their own PR purposes.
+It is expected that once any confidentiality and/or exclusivity period is over, the photographer and agency can use the image for their own PR purposes.
 This use should include entry into competitions by the photographer and the agency with credits to the photographer, client and agency.

 On expiry of the initial exclusivity period, the commissioner should be offered first option to extend the exclusivity clause at a negotiated rate.

 Setting the BUR (Base Usage Rate)

 To prevent misunderstandings when negotiating usage fees, and to enable the client to budget accordingly, it's a good idea to set a Base Usage Rate (more commonly known as 'BUR').

 The BUR is the starting point for negotiating use of the work over and above any media, territory and time period included in the fee, and should be clearly stated on the photographer's original estimate.
 It is the figure to which other factors are applied by means of percentages in the Usage Calculator and is not to be confused with the figure negotiated for the fee.

 It is suggested that the BUR should never be less than the negotiated daily shoot-fee or day-rate, and should be pitched according to the expertise of the photographer and the amount of input and involvement required on the shoot from the photographer.